ngVue/ngVue/README.md

 ### Handling HTML attributes

 Just like regular Vue components, you can pass HTML attributes from the parent Angular component to your Vue component.
+The parent's `class` and `style` attributes will be merged with the corresponding Vue component attributes, while others will be passed down unless they conflict with attributes in the Vue component's own template.
-Keep in mind that when you pass down literal strings, they must be surrounded by quotes, e.g. `data-value="'enabled'"`
+Keep in mind that when you pass down literal strings for anything other than `class` and `style` attributes, they must be surrounded by quotes, e.g. `data-value="'enabled'"`.

 ```javascript
 angular.module("app")